mayur858/Flutter_docs/readme.md

 ## Note

-If you intend to maintain flutter application for a long time avoid using the third party dependecies you will be able to resolve the any issue with android and flutter Sdk but pub dependecies you will never be able to resovle if the maintainer is not maintaining it.
+If you intend to maintain flutter application for a long time avoid using the third party dependecies you will be able to resolve any issue with android and flutter Sdk but pub dependecies you will never be able to resovle if the maintainer is not maintaining it.

 ## Links That Might Help